-Crypto startup Phantom banks funding from Andreessen Horowitz to scale its multi-chain wallet – TechCrunch
+Crypto startup Phantom banks funding from Andreessen Horowitz to scale its multichain wallet – TechCrunch

 Building out a presence on the popular Ethereum blockchain, which already has a handful of popular wallet providers, will be a challenge, but Phantom’s broadest challenge is helping a new breed of crypto-curious users interface with a network of apps that still have a long way to go when it comes to being mainstream-friendly.

-“The entire space is kind of stuck in this ‘built by developers for other developers mode,'” Millman says.
+“The entire space is kind of stuck in this ‘built by developers for other developers mode,’ ” Millman says.
 “This bar has been kind of stuck there, and no one is really stepping up to push the bar up higher.”